Introduction to Exchange Bidding: Benefits and EBDA Partner List

 • Payments – All payments are facilitated by Google and determined by each Exchange Bidding yield partner’s impression delivery volume.
 Buyers bidding through the Ad Exchange continue to pay according to the standard Ad Exchange auction model.
 When an Exchange Bidding yield group buyer wins the unified auction, the buyer pays the bid price.
 Publishers are paid according to the terms of their Ad Exchange agreement and Exchange Bidding contract addendum.

-Also Read: Best Price Floor Optimization Partners to Increase your ADX Revenue
+Also Read: 10 Price Floor Optimization Tips to Increase your Ad Revenue

 Getting Started with Exchange Bidding for Publishers (with their own ADX)